lfnavar/VIPTest/README.md

 # VIPTest
-iOS Mobile with VIP design Pattern and Clean Principles
+iOS app with VIP design Pattern and Clean Principles